ColinKennedy/ways/docs/troubleshooting.rst

 Checking Method Resolution
 **************************

-This section assumes that you've read `contexts`.
+This section assumes that you've read :doc:`plugin_basics`.
 It's important to know how Context objects resolve their plugins before starting to troubleshoot values that you may not expect.

-TODO make sure that the contexts page exists

 ::